kubedzero/influx-scripts/README.md

 * Installed IPMITool with `yum install ipmitool` on CentOS
 * I found that setting up an Administrator user in the IPMI Supermicro web UI and running `ipmitool -H x9srw.brad -U ipminetworkuser -P ipminetworkpass sensor` yielded pipe-character separated columns for each sensor installed.
+* `bulkData=$(ipmitool -H x9srw.brad -U ipminetworkuser -P ipminetworkpass sensor)` as an example of calling an IPMI tool over the network for read only access
+  * `-H` defines the IP address to connect
+  * `-U` for the user, `-P` for password
+  * `sensor` is one of many options for return data
+  * Output data will be pipe-delimited, also containing whitespace
+  * `/usr/bin/ipmitool` on CentOS, `/usr/local/bin/ipmitool` on macOS